YassinoBo/React-Website/README.md

 A client-oriented React web application developed in collaboration with **TiramiYou**, a local dessert shop in Frankfurt am Main.

 📍 Schneckenhofstraße 7, 60596 Frankfurt am Main
-  Developed in collaboration with: https://github.com/Aymxn147
+  Developed in collaboration with [Aymxn147](https://github.com/Aymxn147)

 > This project was built as a real-world collaboration with the owners of TiramiYou.